-Always consult your doctor or pharmacist before taking dexamethasone.
+Always consult your doctor or pharmacist before taking dexamethasone-capsules.
 If your condition does not improve or becomes worse, then call your doctor.

 Driving or operating machinery should be okay is it does not impair motor functions.